jarvisar/senior-design/README.md

 The results returned from the search will include columns with information such as the exoplanet's name, host name, discovery method, discovery year, discovery facility, and academic reference.

   * The density column is measured in g/cm<sup>3</sup>
-  * The radius column is measured in units of radius of the Earth (ER)
+  * The radius column is measured in either units of radius of the Earth (Re) or Jupiter (Rj)
-  * The mass column is measured in units of mass of the Earth (EM)
+  * The mass column is measured in either units of mass of the Earth (Me) or Jupiter (Mj)
   * Orbital period is measured in days; refers to how long it takes for exoplanet to fully orbit its host star
   * Semi-major axis is measured in astronomical units (AU); refers to distance between planet and host star

 For example, an exoplanet with a radius of 0.5 ER and a mass of 2 EM has half the radius and twice the mass of the Earth.
 For reference, the Earth's radius is 6,371km, its mass is 5.972 x 10<sup>24</sup> kg, and its density is 5.5 g/cm<sup>3</sup>.
+Jupiter's radius is 71,492km and its mass is 1.899 x 10<sup>27</sup>.
 The Earth's orbital period is 365.25 days, and its distance from the Sun is exactly 1 AU.

 ## Local Installation